Click here for the most updated version of this documentation.

 This guide will help you configure your AWS environment to centralize log flows for continuous monitoring.
 This document assumes no previous log flow configurations have been made in your environment.
 If your environment has been configured for centralized monitoring, you can leverage this document as a reference and validation point for partial changes which may be required to ensure you have broad coverage.

-For the purposes of monitoring AWS, Blumira’s AWS documentation is laid out to help you gather three primary sources of log information — CloudTrail, VPC Flow Logs, and GuardDuty.
-We’ve established this reference log pipeline in such a way to allow you to easily expand monitoring and cover other AWS services which you may leverage.
+For the purpose of monitoring AWS, Blumira’s AWS documentation is laid out to help you gather three primary sources of log information — CloudTrail, VPC Flow Logs, and GuardDuty.
+We have established this reference log pipeline in such a way to allow you to easily expand monitoring and cover other AWS services which you may leverage.
 The time required to complete the AWS integration should take 45 min – 1 hour.

 CloudTrail provides an event history of your AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command line tools, and other AWS services.
 This event history simplifies security analysis.
 Blumira leverages CloudTrail to detect unusual activity in your AWS accounts at an API level.
 CloudTrail must be configured per AWS region.